fenago/DevSecOps-course/lab_guides/Lab_9.md

 adoption of Robot Framework makes.
 Robot Framework is a keyword-driven acceptance testing framework that is able to describe the testing steps with well-defined expected results.

-Furthermore, Robot Framework is also flexible enough to define other user-defined keywords and variables, to make its output more understandable.